 Water hydrant flushing is conducted to improve water quality and is conducted in the spring and fall of each year as necessary.
 The DPW conducts hydrant flushing at night to minimize service interruption and inconvenience to customers.
 However, it is not uncommon to experience rusty looking water immediately following flushing.
-This condition should clear up in a short time after flushing.
+This condition should clear up shortly after flushing.